Robeson County, North Carolina: 2020 census

-As of the 2020 United States census, there were 116,530 people residing in the county.
+As of the 2020 census, there were 116,530 people residing in the county.
 Lumberton was the most populous community, with 19,025 residents.
-About 51 percent of county denizens were women.
+About 51 percent of county residents were women.
 Racially, 30,041 identified as white, 26,424 identified as black or African American, 44,871 identified as American Indian, 908 identified as Asian, and 79 identified as Native Hawaiian or Pacific Islander, 8,192 identified as other, and 6,015 identified as two or more races.

 Of the total among the races, 11,757 people identified as Hispanic or Latino.
-In proportions, the county was approximately 38 percent Native American, 22 percent white, 22 percent black, and 10 percent Hispanic.
-It is a majority-minority county and proportionately has the largest Native American population of any North Carolina county.
+The county was approximately 38 percent Native American, 22 percent white, 22 percent black, and 10 percent Hispanic.
+It is a majority-minority county and proportionately has the largest Native American population of any North Carolina county and the smallest white population.

-Robeson County is included in the Fayetteville–Lumberton–Laurinburg, NC Combined Statistical Area.
+Robeson County is included in the Fayetteville-Lumberton-Pinehurst, NC Combined Statistical Area.

 Demographic change

-Robeson County experienced a loss of 17,638 people between 2010 and 2020, a decline of 13.1 percent and the largest numerical decline among North Carolina's counties.
+Robeson County had a loss of 17,638 people between 2010 and 2020, a decline of 13.1 percent, and the largest numerical decline among North Carolina's counties.
 Between the 2010 and 2020 censuses, the white demographic experienced the largest decrease in size, while Hispanics and people who identify as two or more races experienced the most significant increases.
 The proportion of county residents under the age of 18 dropped by 22 percent.
+The North Carolina Rural Center reported a 0.91 percent increase in the county's population between 2020 and 2023.